joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 If you specify an IP address, access is granted only to SWF files loaded from that IP address using IP syntax (for example, http://65.57.83.12/flashmovie.swf).
-Access isn’t granted to SWF files using domain-name syntax.
+Access isn't granted to SWF files using domain-name syntax.
 Flash Player does not perform DNS resolution.

 You can permit access to documents originating from any domain, as shown in the